-- wages offered;
+- the occupational classification; the wages offered;

 The notice should also include the statement: